All Episodes

 I am.

-Um, as we as we look at this Martin Luther King uh birthday, I think this country is still very much divided by name calling and uh we hyphenate our nationality, you know, Italian American, Hispanic American.
+As we look at this Martin Luther King birthday, I think this country is still very much divided by name-calling, and we hyphenate our nationality, you know, Italian-American, Hispanic-American.

-I even have people in my neighborhood in the South, South Bronx, uh, tell me, oh, oh, Edwin, um, when you left the Bronx in 77 and you did this and that uh, you don't sound like a Puerto Rican.
+I even had people in my neighborhood in the South, South Bronx, tell me, oh, Edwin, when you left the Bronx in 77 and you did this and that, you don't sound like a Puerto Rican.

-I said, Well, what is a Puerto Rican sound like?
+I said, well, what does a Puerto Rican sound like?

-Uh I I just think that we need to look at people as neutral in this country because I see a lot of division and a lot of you know hate that comes along when people talk them talk to one another and communicate, and even to the point now where you and Bank and Hannity have been attacked on this so-called deranged individual.
+I just think that we need to look at people as neutral in this country because I see a lot of division and a lot of hate that comes along when people talk to one another and communicate and even to the point now where you and Beck and Hannity have been attacked on this so-called deranged individual.

-And I even spoke to Sean Hannity last week and told him that talk radio, conservative, have nothing to do with this issue.
+And I even spoke to Sean Hannity last week and told him that talk radio conservatives have nothing to do with this issue.

-Yeah, I was just going to ask you who do you think is is responsible for the hyphenations uh and who is responsible for the uh name calling, and who's responsible for the angst and the disarray throughout our culture.
+Yeah, I was just going to ask you, who do you think is responsible for the hyphenations and who is responsible for the name-calling and who's responsible for the angst and the disarray throughout our culture?

-I I think a and a person who was raised Rush as a Democrat, and you learn you you you're raised Democrat until you learn better, and I I switched over to I think the right real side because I see things in this country as not going in the right direction,
+And I switched over to, I think, the right real side because I see things in this country as not going in the right direction.

-Both parties are doing it via the uh is the illegal immigration debate.
+Both parties are doing it via the illegal immigration debate.

-Both parties envision a brand new bunch of new voters uh with amnesty for illegal aliens.
+Both parties envision a brand new bunch of new voters with amnesty for illegal aliens.

 Both parties do.

-But uh Rush, I I just I wish I would love to see you, Hannity and Beck have a show with President Obama on Fox, and you guys discuss these issues straight out.
+But, Rush, I just, I wish, I would love to see you, Hannity, and Beck have a show with President Obama on Fox, and you guys discuss these issues straight out.

-Obama's not gonna do a show like that.
+Obama's not going to do a show like that.

 I wouldn't even extend the invitation.

-Uh it has been a Cindy Adams uh in the New York Post today reports that Obama held a private meeting recently with a couple of MSNBC hosts and Frank Rich to seek guidance from them on how to advance his political fortunes.
+It has been Cindy Adams in the New York Post today reports that Obama held a private meeting recently with a couple of MSNBC hosts and Frank Rich to seek guidance from them on how to advance his political fortunes.

-So I this is this is this this this notion that we all should get along and we all gonna get along.
+So this is this notion that we all should get along and we all going to get along.

 The left isn't interested in it.

-They're only interested in it when it equals Republicans caving or compromising on on principle.
+They're only interested in it when it equals Republicans caving or compromising on principle.

 It's like this whole effort that's being made for the Republicans and Democrats to sit together at the State of the Union.